 the Harrison family of Ithaca, Mich.
 Zoey was born 31 weeks into her

-biological mothers pregnancy and suffered trauma to her head and body
+biological mothers pregnancy and suffered trauma to her head and body due to severe self-inflicted beatings to the stomach while in her

 Brandy Garcia holds Isaia